 Reports to: MA Organizing Manager

 The Massachusetts Senior Organizer will lead one or more statewide campaigns to reduce fossil fuel emissions and pave the way to a just, sustainable economy.
-Much of this work will be done in partnership with other organizations, but you will be responsible for engaging Mothers Out Front members and cultivating their leadership through this/these campaign/s.
+You will be responsible for engaging Mothers Out Front members and cultivating their leadership through this/these campaign/s.

 Duties and Responsibilities include, but are not limited to:

-- Work with a team of volunteers in to develop and launch a campaign plan, building on our successful Beyond Gas initiative.
-This statewide campaign will likely include broad public education about the health risks of fracked gas and sustained grassroots advocacy for policy and regulations to move Massachusetts off gas to safer, healthier energy sources.
-Another emerging area of focus is protecting and enhancing soil and trees, to offset the carbon pollution that already is wrecking our climate.
-Members will chose priority campaigns in an assembly in March 2021.
-You will be in a position to help shape the campaign/s and ensure that goals and tactics maximize opportunities for mothers and care givers to engage and strengthen their skills — whether they give 20 minutes or 20 hours per week.
+- Work with a team of seasoned volunteers to lead our two-year Clean Heat, Clean Air campaign.
+This statewide campaign includes broad public education about the health risks of fracked gas and sustained grassroots advocacy for policy and regulations to move Massachusetts off gas to safer, healthier energy sources.
+Another area of focus is protecting people from the dangerous emissions from energy plants, which historically have led to poor air quality in communities with limited access to power and resources.
+You will be in a position to help shape and lead our state campaign so that our goals and tactics maximize opportunities for mothers and care givers of all backgrounds to engage and strengthen their skills — whether they give 20 minutes or 20 hours per week.

 - Working with National Data Administrator, develop a mechanism to track participation and leadership development in state campaigns and legislative work.